 Let me put some FACTS out there for you:

 1. America has ALWAYS bred sport horses

-2. In the 1600s America already had perfected a racehorse breed, a Hunter breed and a saddle horse breed
+2. In the 1600s America already had perfected a multi-talented and potent sport horse breed that excelled at racing, hunting and saddle

 4. America's original sport horse breed is the genetic base of our THREE racehorse breeds of Quarter Horse, Standardbred and American Thoroughbred (genetically different from every other TB population), plus the Morgan Horse, the Saddlebred, the Tennesssee Walker, the Missouri Fox Trotter and our own Hunter Horse---the same breed we use today for Olympic style sport

-5. American has competed INTERNATIONALLY on our American Hunters (sport horses) and won since the mid-1800s
+5. America has competed INTERNATIONALLY on our American Hunters (sport horses) and won since the mid-1800s

 6. America has the highest rated racehorse breeds and the greatest distance racing genes in the world

 I must be kidding, right?
 No, I am not--the above list are all historical facts, and the shame is that you and I didn't know and celebrate our history, our superior sport horse or even recognize our true position in international sport.